Quick Answer

 Which app is better for students?

-Students who need to organize course notes, readings, and research often find Obsidian more powerful for deep knowledge work.
-Its linking system is especially useful for connecting ideas across subjects.
-However, students who collaborate on group projects may find Notion’s sharing features more practical for day-to-day use.
+Students doing heavy research or long-form writing tend to find Obsidian more useful for building a personal knowledge base.
+Its linking system is especially practical for connecting ideas across subjects and courses over time.
+Students who collaborate on group projects, however, will likely find Notion’s sharing and database features more practical for day-to-day work.

 Does Notion work offline?

 Notion has limited offline support.
-You can view recently accessed pages, but full offline functionality is not reliable.
-Obsidian, by contrast, works completely offline by default — your files are always on your device.
-If offline access is important to you, Obsidian has a clear advantage.
+You can view recently accessed pages without a connection, but full offline functionality is not reliable.
+Obsidian works completely offline by default, your files are always on your device.
+If offline access matters to you, Obsidian has a clear and consistent advantage here.

 Is my data safe in Notion?

-Notion uses encryption in transit and at rest via its Amazon Web Services infrastructure, and it complies with GDPR regulations for European users.
+Notion uses encryption in transit and at rest via its Amazon Web Services (AWS) infrastructure, and it complies with GDPR regulations for European users.
 Notion, Inc. also maintains a SOC 2 Type II certification, which is an independent audit standard for data security.
-That said, your data lives on Notion’s servers, which means you’re trusting the company to keep it secure.
-If you’re concerned about digital privacy more broadly, you might also want to explore how to secure your personal data in general — good habits apply across all platforms.
+Your data lives on Notion’s servers, which means you’re trusting the company to keep it secure.
+If you’re concerned about digital privacy more broadly, you might also want to explore how to secure your personal data, good habits apply across all platforms.